Biden Grants Clemency To Nearly 1,500 People, Most Ever In A Day - UrduPoint

 Biden Grants Clemency To Nearly 1,500 People, Most Ever In A Day

-Washington, (APP - UrduPoint / Pakistan Point News - 13th Dec, 2024) Outgoing US President Joe Biden said Thursday he had commuted the sentences of nearly 1,500 people and pardoned 39 others, in what the White House called the largest single-day act of clemency in the nation's history.
+Washington, (APP - UrduPoint / Pakistan Point News - 13th Dec, 2024) Outgoing President Joe Biden said Thursday he had commuted the sentences of nearly 1,500 people and pardoned 39 others, in what the White House called the largest single-day act of clemency in US history.

+The move comes just over a week after the 82-year-old Biden pardoned his troubled son Hunter, something he had previously promised not to do, prompting anger from both sides of the political divide.

 "America was built on the promise of possibility and second chances," Biden said in a statement announcing the action.
 "As President, I have the great privilege of extending mercy to people who have demonstrated remorse and rehabilitation."

-With their days in power ticking down, lame-duck presidents often issue a flurry of such acts of clemency, which are only applicable to Federal crimes.
+Democrat Biden -- who hands over power to Republican Donald Trump on January 20 -- is following in the footsteps of many lame-duck presidents who have issued a flurry of acts of clemency in their final days in the Oval Office.

-The White House said the nearly 1,500 people granted commuted sentences -- "the most ever in a single day" -- had been serving them at home for at least one year.
+All of the 1,499 people -- "the most ever in a single day" -- whose sentences were commuted were placed on home confinement during the Covid-19 pandemic, the White House said.

-"These commutation recipients, who were placed on home confinement during the COVID pandemic, have successfully reintegrated into their families and communities and have shown that they deserve a second chance," Biden said.
+Biden said they had all "successfully reintegrated into their families and communities and have shown that they deserve a second chance."

-The American Civil Liberties Union (ACLU), which had launched a campaign urging Biden to take such action, praised the move in a statement.

-"We are thrilled that President Biden has allowed people to remain with their families and communities, where they belong," said Cynthia W. Roseberry, director of policy and government affairs at the ACLU's Justice Division.

-The president's controversial pardon of his son followed in the footsteps of his predecessors, who also gave reprieves on their way out the door to family and well-connected allies.

-Bill Clinton, for example, granted a pardon on his last day in office to his half-brother Roger, who had served time in prison on drug charges, while Donald Trump pardoned his son-in-law's wealthy father, Charles Kushner.
+The 39 pardons were all for what the White House called a "non-violent offense" or a "non-violent drug offense."

-The White House said those getting relief from the president on Thursday included a "a decorated military veteran and pilot who spends much of his time helping his fellow church members."
+Those getting relief from the president on Thursday included a "decorated military veteran and pilot who spends much of his time helping his fellow church members."

 A nurse "who has led emergency response for several natural disasters" and an addiction counsellor "who volunteers his time" were also singled out for relief.